learn-co-students/normal-distribution-standard-scores-one-sample-z-test-houston-ds-082619/README.md

 * Students can define the significance threshold $\alpha$ and its relation to p-value.
 * Students can define null and alternative hypotheses, and when they're used.
 * Students can use scipy methods to compute the p value of a z-score and are able to interpet the significance of results.
-* Students understand and can perform 1-sample z-tests.
+* Students understand and can perform 1-sample z-tests, and can grasp the difference between one-tailed and two-tailed tests.

 Relevant learning goals from Airtable: